 This alignment of the Closing the Gaps domain and federal comprehensive identification will allow the state to maximize support and resources for those campuses that are in greatest need of assistance, while minimizing confusion from multiple identifications.
-Intervention actions for comprehensive support and improvement, targeted support and improvement and additional targeted support identifications (e) and (g) below are aligned with state statutory requirements, thereby minimizing the duplication of requirements.
+Intervention actions for comprehensive support and improvement, targeted support and improvement and additional targeted support identifications.
+Additionally, the intervention actions outlined in subsections (e) and (g) below are aligned with state statutory requirements, thereby minimizing the duplication of requirements.